How to build a user onboarding strategy that grows with you

 One big mistake product teams make is trying to teach everything or hand-holding new users through every single obscure feature and aspect of the product.
 Don’t do this!
 Embrace self-discovery!

 Users that are motivated will explore the product and figure out many things.
 Therefore it’s important to focus first on ensuring they understand the core value proposition to motivate them to explore.
+Considering the user's perspective is crucial in this process, as it helps tailor the onboarding experience to their specific needs and preferences.

 A quote from John Egan, Growth Engineering Manager at Pinterest